aurbac/mkdocs-codepipeline-github-to-s3/README.md

 sudo pip install mkdocs-material
 ```

-Create the new Mkdocs project.
+Create the new MkDocs project.

 ``` bash
 mkdocs new my-project